 Audio engineers are responsible for recording a game’s music, sound effects, and voice overs.
 While this may have been a fairly simply task back in the days of the original Super Mario Bros., nowadays video games include fully orchestrated soundtracks and A-list celebrity character roles, so it’s no easy feat.
 Audio programmers work tirelessly to create the perfect ambiance throughout a gaming experience.
 Some of the most accomplished audio programmers can pull in over $100,000 yearly for their work.

 Another position which used to be fairly straightforward, writing for video games has become much more complex throughout the years.
 Today, video game scripts can be thousands of pages long; and the lines aren’t cookie-cutter, off-the-cuff remarks, either.
 Writers have to create dynamic characters that react uniquely in different situations while staying true to the essence of their personality.
 They also are responsible for all of the documentation that comes with a game, such as instruction manuals and in-game menus.
-The best video game writers in the industry can earn up to a $200,000 salary if their game ends up being successful.
+The expected average earnings are $74,841/year for video game writers in the US.

 If you have a knack for coding, as well as a love for video games, you might do well as a gaming programmer.
 You’ll work to improve upon previously created engines to enhance gameplay through a variety of facets.
 While the artists have created the characters and their animations, you’ll be ensuring that the characters are playable and controllable.
 You’ll also create the artificial intelligence that makes interacting with non-playable characters as realistic as possible.
 If you’re able to make a designers ideas come to life through a computer screen, you could earn a salary of around $95,000.